 Growing up, this always amazed me and made me appreciate the life I have, knowing that so many people before me didn’t have the same opportunities.
 I can’t imagine a life of not having ownership over my body, being bought or sold and judged merely on my looks, strength, or breeding abilities.
 It’s mind-boggling.

 As one who took the time to really understand the implications of my history growing up I didn’t want to take education for granted.
 I think learning all of that while I was young and doing my own black history lessons was a catalyst.
 I can see where the lack of identity and being connected to one’s roots can affect black youth.
 Side note: That’s another reason why February is Black History Month.
 It’s so important for us to know where we have come from in order to know where we are going.

 As a young person growing up I did my best to be “good” and to do what I was supposed to but that didn’t stop people from being prejudice toward me, it didn’t stop me from being accused of things I didn’t do and it didn’t help me not to feel overlooked within the school system or from being judged.
 Yes, I had help, I had an education, I also grew up with the warnings of what was to come but there are certain things you can’t really escape as a black person.
 You grow and you come to terms with it.
 It’s different for everyone and some people may have more severe experiences based on where they go to school, where they live, and the socially conscious people around them.

 These messages can be tiring and harmful.
 Something said ignorantly can have damaging after-effects to mental and emotional health.
 I wanted to use this series to expose problematic thinking that I received in my life as a black woman and still hear.

 Let me know if any of them resonate with you.

 Do you have a story you’d like to share with the For Black Girls community?
-If you are interested in writing a blog contact me here: Submissions
+If you are interested in contributing a blog contact me here: Submissions